ropensci/tidyhydat/cran-comments.md

 ## NEWS
 - Add `...` to print methods so you can pass arguments all the way down.
-- Add workaround for vroom#519 bug that prevents `realtime_*` fucntions from working
+- Add workaround for vroom#519 bug that prevents `realtime_*` functions from working
+- `realtime_ws` now returns the `Approval/Approbation` column as a character vector rather than a integer.
+ECCC is now putting non-integers in that column so this is a less strict formatting solution.

 ## Test environments
 * win-builder (via `devtools::check_win_devel()` and `devtools::check_win_release()`)